auth0/node-jws/readme.md

 ```

 ## Class: SignStream

-A `Readable Stream` that emits a single data event, the calculated
+A `Readable Stream` that emits a single data event (the calculated
-signature, when done.
+signature) when done.

 ### Event: 'done'
 `function (signature) { }`